contao/docs/docs/manual/guides/webfont.en.md

 In the case of »Google Fonts« you will be offered a download option, but this download includes only files in the ».ttf« format.

-The web application »[Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts)« provides the Google web fonts in various file formats.
+Web applications like »[Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts)« or »[Web Font Loader](https://webfontloader.altmann.de/)« provides the Google web fonts in various file formats.
 Furthermore, depending on your selection, the appropriate CSS information via `@font-face` is supplied.
 This CSS information must be added to your own CSS file.
 It doesn't matter if you work directly with CSS files or if you use these via [Preprocessors](/en/guides/sass-less-integration/) such as »Sass/Less«.

 You then include the CSS file as an external stylesheet in the »Expert settings -> Stylesheets« within the